Viper456/Hlegal_Law_Company/README.md

 -added some AOS animations for h2 text and images in services section of home page.

 26.01.23 |
-add responsive font for h2 headers in sections.
+-add responsive font for h2 headers in sections.

 27.01.23 |
 -removed normalize.css(reset styles) to _reset.scss and imported to other .scss files.